juhoffma/jboss-soe/README.md

 jboss-eap-master
 ----------------
 Self explanatory...
 This is the JBoss EAP 6.0.0 Master Revision.
 This Repository is only used to build the base RPM Package, and provides the default standalone.xml, standalone-ha.xml, standalone-full.xml, standalone-full-ha.xml.
+This has to be downloaded and extracted from the Customer Support Portal (http://access.redhat.com).
+And you need a valid subscription for it.

 tools
 -----